12tp12/HujiPostPC/README.md

 # HujiPostPC
 This repository includes all exercises in course POST PC in HUJI by Tomer Patel

+#Ex3 - V3:
+Added a Google user login to the app.
+Each google user has is own tasks.
+The tasks and the managing users are by Google's Firebase

 #EX2 - TodoListManager
 This branch includes the ex2 in the POST PC course.
 The ex is a simple todo list manager - adds and deletes todo msgs.